jmrphy/cv/markdown_html/resumes/source/murphy_vita.md

 ### Grants & Awards {#grants}

+Short-listed for the "Best Use of Technology" Excellence in Teaching Award, University of Southampton Student Union, 2013-2014
 Small Pilot Grant for Social Network Research, Web Science DTC, University of Southampton, 2014
 Program Scholar for ICPSR, Department of Political Science at Temple University, 2012, $2,300
 Small Grant for Travel and Research, Temple University, 2011